Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Conclusion

 \section{Conclusion}

-We proposed an explanation-based optimization that learns machine learning predictors, such as DNNs, with insertion and deletion metrics-aware regularizers.
-By fine-tuning the predictors based on the proposed method, we confirmed that a wide range of explainers, including perturbation-based and gradient-based, can produce explanations faithful to the predictors' behaviors.
-In future work, we will further verify the effectiveness of our insertion and deletion metrics-aware regularizers by applying them for the faithfulness of the explanations by inherently interpretable models~\cite{alvarez2018towards} and parameterized explainers~\cite{Situ2021-yo}.
+We proposed an explanation-based optimization method that learns machine learning predictors, such as DNNs, with insertion and deletion metrics-aware regularizers.
+By fine-tuning the predictors based on the proposed method, we were able to confirm that several explainers, including perturbation-based and gradient-based explainers, could produce explanations that were faithful to the predictors' behaviors.
+In future work, we will further verify the effectiveness of our insertion and deletion metrics-aware regularizers in improving the faithfulness of the explanations made by inherently interpretable models~\parencite{alvarez2018towards,Yoshikawa2021-ef} and parameterized explainers~\parencite{Situ2021-yo}.

+\acknowledgments{ We thank the anonymous reviewers for their valuable suggestions.
+This work was supported by JSPS KAKENHI Grant Number 22K17953.}